 To focus on comments and feedback that could be used to update the spatial data, a list of recommended topics was provided to the reviewers.
 The comments and feedback were incorporated into the spatial data, where applicable.
-While comments outside of recommended topics were accepted, their incorporation into the project could not be guaranteed as the topic may not be covered in this report.
-Any comments relevant to the Biodiversity Conservation Strategy will be reviewed during the next stage of the project.
+While comments outside of recommended topics were accepted, their incorporation into the project could not be guaranteed.